nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 You can deploy NGINX Ingress Controller for Kubernetes with NGINX Service Mesh to control both ingress and [egress](#enable-egress) traffic.

 {{< important >}}
-NGINX Ingress Controller can be used free with NGINX Open Source and paying customers have access to NGINX Ingress Controller with NGINX Plus.
+NGINX Ingress Controller can be used for free with NGINX Open Source.
+Paying customers have access to NGINX Ingress Controller with NGINX Plus.
 To deploy NGINX Ingress Controller with NGINX Service Mesh, you must use either:

 - Open Source NGINX Ingress Controller version 3.0+